September 27, 2024

 To give an example:

 You’d like to inspect your surroundings after entering a dark cave.
-You’d check your relevant stat (perception) and then add modifiers from a governing attribute (intelligence).
+You’d check your relevant skill (perception) and then add modifiers from a governing attribute (intelligence).
 Then depending on DC (difficulty) and extra DC modifiers (no light source or darkvison) you’d roll a 20 sided dice to determine success or failure.
 Rolling a natural (premodifier dice roll) 1 or 20 means critical failure/success.

 The DM would then describe what you see, like traps, enemies, some flavour description of the caves etc.